inSCALE Key activities

 - Promote implementation spread of ICCM by collaborating with ministries of health, sub-national health authorities and stakeholders, experiences and findings that improve coverage of ICCM and improve its quality.

-- Feasibility studies of selected innovations have begun.
-Activities include documentation of CHW selection, evaluation of training methods and materials and formative research with MOH stakeholders and end users on the acceptability and feasibility of the innovations.
+- Feasibility studies of selected innovations were concluded; activities included documentation of CHW selection, evaluation of training methods and materials and formative research with MOH stakeholders and end users on the acceptability and feasibility of the innovations.

-- Ethical approval for formative research from respective national and international authorities has been sought and granted; research has begun in selected areas
+- Ethical approval for formative and evaluative research from respective national and international authorities has been sought and granted; research has begun in selected areas

 - A costing framework has been developed and costings for ICCM implementation as well as selected inSCALE innovations is ongoing